muralivnv/cpp-pyplot/README.md

 /*
-  Using Raw-string literal with member function 'raw' Notice how the member function 'raw' takes containers as arguments along with the plotting commands */ pyp.raw("Rpyp( plt.figure(figsize=(12,7))
+  Using Raw-string literal with member function 'raw' Member function 'raw' takes both plotting commands in string literal and data that need to be plotted.
+*/
+pyp.raw("Rpyp(
+  plt.figure(figsize=(12,7))